-Admission interviews (optional) can be scheduled by the Graduate Programs office or by the applicant.
+Admission interviews (optional) can be scheduled by the Department of Graduate and Professional Education or by the applicant.
 An admission interview may be part of the application process to aid the Admission Committee in making appropriate admission decisions.

 - GMAT score submission is optional and not required for admission.